gupta353/structural_uncertainty/README.md

 conatin the matlab codes related to first objective of the Thesis

-Except the scripts uploaded on github download following code from othe rsources uniquecell.m (https://www.mathworks.com/matlabcentral/fileexchange/31718-unique-elements-in-cell-array)
+Except the scripts uploaded on github download following code from othe sources

+uniquecell.m (https://www.mathworks.com/matlabcentral/fileexchange/31718-unique-elements-in-cell-array)